tedconroy/ocean-model-codes/coawst/README.md

 ```
 module load netCDF-Fortran/4.5.2-gimpi-2020a
 ```
 To make SCRIP, I set FORT = gfortran in the makefile, and had to change the lib and include directories to somewhere that I had permission to write.
-I then set the env vars (on a PC) to
+I then set the env vars to
 ```
 export   MCT_INCDIR=/home/tc196/COAWST/Lib/MCT/include
 export   MCT_LIBDIR=/home/tc196/COAWST/Lib/MCT/lib